wp-plugins/catablog/readme.txt

 * Fix: bugs and poor error messages, including a new check that the server is running PHP5.

 = 0.8.5 =
-* JavaScript Lightbox type effect can now be enabled for larger previews of your catalog item's thumbnails.
+* New: JavaScript Lightbox type effect can now be enabled for larger previews of your catalog item's thumbnails.
-* Catalog items are not sortable in the list view until you enter sort mode, helping stop accidental modifications.
+* Fix: Catalog items are not sortable in the list view until you enter sort mode, helping stop accidental modifications.

 = 0.8.1 =
-* Memory leak fix, the plugin is more efficient with system resources and memory.
+* Fix: Memory leak fix, the plugin is more efficient with system resources and memory.
-* Now the plugin automatically creates the wp-content/uploads directory on installation if it doesn't already exist.
+* Fix: Now the plugin automatically creates the wp-content/uploads directory on installation if it doesn't already exist.

 = 0.8 =
 * Stable release candidate